lumarama/foreachi/src/clean-code/good-name-please.md

         ...
     }

-Again, the reason "i" is perfectly fine here is because it is used inside the for-loop scope.
-It is the only loop counter and therefore the purpose of "i" is very clear and widely accepted.
+Again, the reason "i" is perfectly fine here is because it is used inside a very small for-loop scope.
+It is the only loop counter and therefore the purpose of "i" is very clear and also it's widely accepted in the industry.

 Long variable names make long expressions, which are hard to understand.
 Take a look: